31st International Conference

 SCE offers pre-meeting workshops each year in conjunction with the annual conference.
 Topics and speakers vary and are offered as a half-day session for a nominal additional fee to registered CEF attendees.
 Additional details which will be posted once the 2025 workshop(s) are announced.

-Abstract submissions are OPEN and you are cordially invited to submit abstracts in the fields (broadly defined) of macroeconomics, finance, econometrics, agent-based modeling and computational methods.
+DEADLINE EXTENDED – Abstract submissions are now OPEN until March 7, and you are cordially invited to submit abstracts in the fields (broadly defined) of macroeconomics, finance, econometrics, agent-based modeling and computational methods.
 Please submit extended abstracts online HERE.
 Decision notices will be sent in late March.

-KEY DATES: The submission deadline is February 28.
+KEY DATES: The submission deadline (EXTENDED) is March 7.
 2025.
 Decisions will be sent in late March.
 The presenter registration deadline is April 11, 2025.
 Presenters who have not registered by April 11 may be dropped from the program.
 Sessions will be formed, and the program will be announced in May.

 REGISTRATION: All presenters, including those whose papers have been invited or solicited by members of the scientific committee or other representatives of SCE, are expected to register and pay fees to attend the conference.
 The link to register will be posted here in mid-February.